-David Gordon Green’s Halloween is a hugely entertaining, surprisingly funny, mildly flawed, but mostly effective slasher, and a welcome return to form for both Michael Myers (Nick Castle and James Jude) and Laurie Strode (Jamie Lee Curtis).
-Even though it never quite matches the quality of the original despite an interesting premise, its iconic leads haven’t been this great in decades.
+David Gordon Green’s Halloween is a hugely entertaining, surprisingly funny, scary slasher, and a welcome return to form for both Michael Myers (Nick Castle and James Jude) and Laurie Strode (Jamie Lee Curtis).
+Even though it doesn’t quite match the quality of the original despite an interesting premise, its iconic leads haven’t been this great in decades.

 Halloween takes place forty years after John Carpenter’s classic, ignores all the other films in the series, and follows Laurie as she prepares for the inevitable round two against her nightmarish stalker.
 Laurie was traumatized by her first encounter with Michael, and has spent most of her life waiting for him to escape from the sanitarium he’s been incarcerated in since that fateful night.
 Her house is a fortress and her aim with a revolver is great, but her obsession with protecting herself and her loved ones from the Boogeyman has put a strain on her relationship with her daughter Karen (Judy Greer) and granddaughter Allyson (Andi Matichak).
 However, Laurie turns out to have been right, as her past does indeed come back to haunt her.
 Michael returns to Haddonfield for another night of carnage, which forces the Strodes to fight for their survival.

 Halloween gets some great mileage with this new, damaged take on Laurie.
 A single, awful night defined the rest of her life, and this is made painfully clear when seeing her interact with her family.
 Laurie may have survived, but she didn’t really spend the last four decades living, and Curtis’ performance makes it easy to believe.
 But when all Hell breaks loose Laurie goes full-on “Linda Hamilton in Terminator 2” badass, making the cat and mouse moments between her and Michael extremely intense.
 Michael may be the serial killer, but Laurie seems almost as deadly this time around.